A National Leader in the Heart of the MidwestFind a Specialist

 Aurora Health Care offers the largest and most experienced TAVR program in the region.
 As pioneers in this minimally invasive approach, we’ve helped more than 1,000 people regain their heart valve function, their energy and the lives they love.

 Our interventional cardiologists performed the first TAVR procedure in Wisconsin.
 Today, we perform more replacements than any other health system in the region.

 TAVR is a minimally invasive procedure to replace the aortic valve and treat aortic stenosis.
-Doctors perform TAVR through a blood vessel in the groin or small incision in the chest, which makes opening the chest unnecessary.
+Doctors perform TAVR by inserting a replacement valve through a blood vessel in the groin or small incision in the chest.
+This makes opening the chest unnecessary.

 TAVR requires only a small incision to insert the catheters (thin, flexible tubes) and takes less time than traditional open heart surgery.
 These benefits plus avoiding the need to open the breastbone result in a shorter recovery time.

 Before you have a TAVR procedure, you’ll have a few medical tests, such as:

 We perform TAVR in our hybrid cardiac cath (catheterization) lab.
 The anesthesiologist (doctor who puts you to sleep and manages pain), cardiologist (heart specialist) and heart surgeon work together to perform the procedure.

 The procedure takes about one and a half hours, less time than open heart surgery.

 After we complete the heart valve replacement, you’ll go to a recovery room or the intensive care unit (ICU).